-Shade is a wonderful thing, especially in the summer in the south; however, it is bad for off-grid solar power and solar lighting applications.
-This is because shading robs the solar panels of its peak energy production capacity, which in turn, has an adverse effect on overall system performance.
+Shade is a wonderful thing, especially in the summer down here in the south; however, it is bad for off-grid solar power and solar lighting applications.
+This is because shading robs the solar panels of their peak energy production capacity, which in turn, has an adverse effect on overall system performance.
 Basically stated, if the solar is shaded, power will not be produced as expected, not allowing the batteries to fully charge, and causing system failures over time.
 Instead, make sure your installation location has full sun exposure.

-If desired installation location is hampered by shading issues, note that the solar power system can be remotely located in a non-shaded area and simply wired to the power or lighting application.
+If the desired installation location is hampered by shading issues, note that the solar power system can be remotely located in a non-shaded area and simply wired to the power or lighting application.
 If trees are presenting a shading issue, in many cases simply trimming the trees back will eliminate the problem altogether.
-If buildings are what are blocking the solar from receiving full sun, install the solar on the roof of the building to maximize the efficiency.
+If buildings are what is blocking the solar from receiving full sun, install the solar on the roof of the building to maximize the efficiency.

 A shad analysis can be performed at a location either by using technology, some complicated math, or just by observing the location at various times, such as at 9 am, around 11 am, again at 2 pm, and again at 4 pm to see any obstructions.
 Any one of these options will allow you to determine if the location you are installing the solar panel will either benefit from or have complications due to its location.